Apex-Engineers-Inc/dag_simple/README.md

   you design explicit shared storage.
 - Spawning processes has overhead.
 Reuse a `ProcessPoolExecutor` when launching many DAG runs.

+The synchronous helper will raise an error if the selected target or any of its dependencies are asynchronous.
+In the example below we call it on ``total_energy``, whose branch is entirely synchronous, and use ``run_async_in_process`` for the combined branch that includes the async ``fetch_multiplier`` node.

 ```python
 import asyncio
 from concurrent.futures import ProcessPoolExecutor